idrinth-thalui/core/writings/idrinthFollowerLetterFromHome.md

 # Letter from Calineth to Idrinth
 Dear Idrinth,

 I've been told by my mother, that you have been someone to ask for guidance for centuries already.
-That you are part of the family and therefore still help us, even if you are out traveling Tamriel at the moment.
+That you are part of the family and therefore still help us, even if you are out travelling Tamriel at the moment.

 I have an issue with my marriage plans, while my parents want me to marry an Altmer, who is from a good family and has a great deal of power, my heart goes to my former Bosmer best friend, who has neither a good enough family nor power or money.